microsoft/code-with-engineering-playbook/docs/user-interface-engineering/README.md

 A public library has a set of data containing information about its collection.
 The data stores text, images, and the status of a book (borrowed, available, reserved).
 The library librarian wants to share this data with its users.

-1. As the librarian, I want to notify users before they recieve late penalties for overdue books
+1. As the librarian, I want to notify users before they receive late penalties for overdue books
 1. As the librarian, I want to notify users when a book they have reserved becomes available

 With the desired outcomes in mind, the next step in the design process is to define user personas.
 Regardless of the solution for a given problem, understanding the user needs leads to a better understanding of feature development and technological choices.
 Personas are written as prose-like paragraphs that describe different types of users.
 Considering the previous example, the various user personas could be: